STORIES

 We need at least $1 billion being invested into the education sector (of Afghanistan) to ensure that girls and boys can attend quality education in the continuous from primary to secondary school.

-Yasmine Sherif, a Swedish human rights lawyer with 30 years of experience in international affairs, is the Director of Education Cannot Wait (ECW), a global fund for education in emergencies and protracted crises.
-She graduated with an LLM from Stockholm University in 1987 and joined the United Nations in 1988.
+Yasmine Sherif is a Swedish human rights lawyer with over 35 years of experience in international affairs and global leadership.
+She is the Director of Education Cannot Wait (ECW), the global fund for education in emergencies and protracted crises.

 Despite these challenges, ECW quickly adapted its response and continued to support quality education outcomes for girls and boys caught in armed conflicts, forced displacement, and climate change-induced disasters.
 The organization also maintained its funding performance (with thanks to their ‘strengthened partner engagement’) and managed to mobilize $91.9 million during the year.